- Discover CFAR

 (6) Investigators at the University of Hawaii with comparable positions

-Per NIH, we cannot fund clinical trials of investigational drugs.
-If you are considering a study involving approved drugs and/or standard-of-care, please contact Ann Collier (email@example.com, cc: firstname.lastname@example.org; 206-744-3293) to determine whether your proposed project would be eligible for funding through CFAR.
+Per NIH, we cannot fund research with investigational drugs or clinical trials.
+If you are considering a study involving approved drugs and/or standard-of-care, please contact Ann Collier (firstname.lastname@example.org, cc: email@example.com; 206-744-3293) to determine whether your proposed project would be eligible for funding through CFAR.

 Awards will be up to $45,000/year (direct costs) for non-interdisciplinary applications or up to $55,000 (direct costs) for interdisciplinary projects.
 Applicants may apply for up to 2 years of funding.
-The CFAR does not have funds to cover additional indirect costs and has negotiated indirect cost waivers with several local institutions.
+The CFAR does not have funds to cover additional indirect costs, but has negotiated indirect cost waivers with several local institutions.